-Mr. Leipold is chairman and governor of the Nashville Predators, a National Hockey League expansion team that began its inaugural season in 1998.
+Mr. Leipold is chairman and a governor of the Nashville Predators, a National Hockey League expansion team that began its inaugural season in 1998.
 From 1989 until May 1999, he served as chairman and chief executive officer of LaCrosse-Rainfair Safety Company.
 Before his association with LaCrosse-Rainfair, he was founder and president of Ameritel Corporation of Neenah, Wisconsin.
-Mr. Leipold also serves as a director of LaCrosse Footwear, Inc., Pureworks, Inc., and Levy Restaurants, Inc., and he is a member of the Board of Governors of the National Hockey League.
+Mr. Leipold also serves as a director of LaCrosse Footwear, Inc., and he is a member of the Board of Governors of the National Hockey League.
 His civic activities include service as a trustee of Hendrix College, a director of the Nashville Area Chamber of Commerce, and a past chairman of the Wisconsin Sports Authority.
-TERM EXPIRING AT THE 2002 ANNUAL MEETING